thrbbsh/krolewskie-potyczki/README.md

 ### ✅ Requirements:

-- Java 17 or higher
+- Java 17 or higher.
   You can download it from [Adoptium](https://adoptium.net/) or [Oracle](https://www.oracle.com/java/technologies/javase-downloads.html)

 ### ▶️ Launch: